agentcontest/massim_2020/docs/scenario.md

     * for blocks and dispensers: the block type
     * for entities: the team
     * for markers: the type of marker (i.e. clear)
+      * _clear_: the cell is about to be cleared
+      * _ci_: "clear_immediate" - a clear event will clear the cell in 2 steps or less
+      * _cp_: "clear_perimeter" - the cell is in the perimeter of a clear event (i.e. new obstacles may be generated there as part of the event)
 * __terrain__: the terrain around the agent (if no value is given for a visible cell, the terrain is just *empty*)
 * __task__: a task taht is currently active
   * __name__: the task's identifier